CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 **Note**: optional properties are disallowed for the binary encoding in the interest of efficient runtime performance.

 ## Storage Encodings

+The following sections provide a full description of each of the metadata encodings.

+**Note**: Each instance table must use the same encoding for all properties contained within.
+For example, if one property in an instance table is stored using binary encoding, then all other properties in this table must do likewise.
+If a mix of JSON and binary metadata is desired, this can be accomplished by using multiple instance tables.

 ### JSON Encoding